“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 Why Does GA4 Event Tracking Matter?

-Before we dive into the errors, it’s worth looking back to see why GA4 event tracking matters.
 Unlike the old Universal Analytics, GA4 treats everything as an event, whether it’s a pageview, a button click, a video start, or a form submission.

 So when GA4 events are not showing up or get set up wrong, your whole data picture starts to fall apart.